The Home Depot, Inc. (HD) CEO Craig Menear on Q1 2020 Results - Earnings Call Transcript

 Craig Menear

 Yes.
-Our penetration did jump to just under 15% for the quarter, so we had strong penetration.
-And we gained a lot of new customers exposed to homedepot.com.
+Our penetration did jump to just under 15% for the quarter, so we had strong penetration, and we gained a lot of new customers exposed to homedepot.com.
 Now, we – as Richard said, we run this on a portfolio.
 And so, there are heavy engagements in both channels, customer using dot-com to order goods can be then 60-some-percent of those picked up at a store.
 Ted, I don’t know if you have any further?

 Ted Decker

 Yes.
 Karen, the performance of online, as Craig said, the penetration increased to 15%.
 We had a 79% growth, accelerating throughout the quarter.
-So we started strong at the beginning of the year, similar to the growth in the prior years, accelerated into triple-digits in the last weeks and meaningful triple-digits.
-And the growth is really across all categories.
+So we started strong at the beginning of the year, similar to the growth in the prior years, accelerated into triple-digits in the last weeks and meaningful triple-digits, and the growth is really across all categories.
 What’s particularly encouraging is the number of new customers and the opportunity in the future.
 We more than doubled our number of customers when we look at our customers from repeat customers, 6 to 12 months, less than 12 months, 12 to 24, reactivated over 24 months, brand new customers, every one of those segments was healthy and effectively doubled.
 Again, purchasing categories across the entire store, the engagement with e-mail and My Account signups tripled the normal run rate as we went through the quarter.
 Our app downloads nearly doubled from their normal quarterly and weekly run rate.
 So, just terrific engagement across the business in our devices, and we’re very encouraged with this new and reenergized online customer base to work with these folks and contact them, engage with them in the future.

 Craig Menear